The Barclays app

 Scrimper, saver, spender, splurger – we have many different attitudes to money that can shift with the seasons.
 Pick the mindset that most suits you for tips to turn it to your advantage.

-No matter what your money mindset, we’ve got tools to help, click on Barclays Mobile Banking to manage your money today.
+No matter what your money mindset, we’ve got tools to help, click on the Barclays app to manage your money today.

 Simple tweaks to your everyday financial habits can help turn that carefree mindset into cash in your pocket.

 Whatever you like to call it – the rainy day fund, your emergency reserve, cash stash or piggy bank – your savings can always do with a top up.
 But it can be tricky to find a way to put the extra aside when there’s so much competition for your cash.